colorplease/belly-up-web/README.md

 patch notes for beta branch v0.3.1.1T
 - changed the naming scheme for updates...again
+- increased swordfish health by 1 (now at 3HP)
 - probably fixed a javascript bug that caused the game to crash (i dont know what im doing)
 - fixed a horrific bug where fish spawn progression didn't affect players
 - updated credits scene to properly credit our lovely guest composer, BlueMako